-Jail FAQ
+Jail FAQs

-How do I bond someone out of jail?
+Q: How do I bond someone out of jail?

-Option A) Bond: You may pay the full amount of the bond through Cashier’s Check, Certified Check, or Money Order, made payable to the “Brevard County Clerk of Courts”.
+A: Option A) Bond: You may pay the full amount of the bond through Cashier’s Check, Certified Check, or Money Order, made payable to the “Brevard County Clerk of Courts”.

 For Cash or Credit card, you may use TouchPay: